-A vitamin B12 deficiency has a wide range of symptoms.
-Someone with low vitamin B12 may lose their appetite, lose weight or feel tired and weak.
-Depression, poor memory and trouble thinking can all be symptoms of a vitamin B12 deficiency.
-Other symptoms of a vitamin B12 deficiency include a numb or tingling feeling in the hands and feet, a loss of balance, a sore mouth or tongue and constipation.
-Yellowed skin, anemia, paranoia and hallucinations may also indicate a vitamin B12 deficiency, according to Harvard Health Publications.
+If you have a B12 deficiency you could experience a wide range of symptoms, including weight loss, lack of appetite, fatigue, depression, poor memory and difficulty thinking straight.
+You could also experience a numb feeling in the hands and feet, loss of balance, sore mouth or tongue and constipation.
+Yellow skin, anemia, paranoia and hallucinations could indicate a vitamin B12 deficiency, according to Harvard Health Publications.

 Pregnancy can also lower vitamin B12 levels, as can hyperthyroidism (overactive thyroid) if it causes the person to produce too much body heat, according to the NIH.
-Pregnant or breastfeeding women who do not get enough vitamin B12 may cause their babies to have low vitamin B12 levels.
+What’s more, if you’re pregnant or breastfeeding and have a B12 deficiency, your baby might also be lacking in the vitamin.

 Low levels of stomach acid can also lead to overgrowth of bacteria in the small intestine.
 These bacteria, in turn, leach vitamin B12 from the body.